Colourful Croatian facts and figures

 We know this Adriatic beauty better than most of our competitors and our Croatia expert is the best in the business.
 She has a home near Opatija, speaks the language, and has a truly enviable book of contacts.
 She has escorted people from all walks of life (including celebrities) across Croatia and she designs truly fantastic holidays, including a torch-lit birthday party with live music and a fish barbeque on the beach, a seven centre holiday for two very adventurous couples, a house party holiday for a special anniversary where a whole family took over a small boutique hotel with specially designed gourmet meals and wine tastings, and many more.

-We offer more than 100 places to stay from family run guest houses near National Parks, three to five star hotels for couples, friends and families, world class spa hotels and truly luxurious, five star properties including Croatia’s long awaited, new Palace Elisabeth Hvar Heritage on the famous island of Hvar which opened in September 2019.
+We offer more than 100 places to stay from family-run guest houses near National Parks, three to five-star hotels for couples, friends and families, world-class spa hotels and truly luxurious.

 Our seven-night casual cruises operate from Split, Dubrovnik and Opatija showcasing the best of the Croatian coast and islands from the dazzling Adriatic and for 2020 we’re delighted to offer a light bike and hike and a walk and hike cruise for the more active together with a wine cruise from Dubrovnik taking in some of the best of the Dalmatia region’s vineyards and tutored tastings.